 Surround is designing innovative insurance products that better serve modern consumers.
 The Company’s mission is to give its members the confidence to change the world through technology-powered insurance.
 It provides simple yet complete protection designed for how people actually live their lives and think about risk.
 Surround launched its initial subscription product for urban professionals in 2019.

-At Plug and Play, we are in touch with corporations and startups that are changing the world as we know it.
+At Plug and Play’s Insurtech accelerator we match large corporations with top-tier startups that are changing the future of the insurance industry.
 Join our platform today.